 Pyle says that higher-ups in NASA flight control were in fact relieved when the order came to shut down Apollo.
 They understood perhaps better than anyone how lucky they were that no Apollo crew was lost on the way to or from the moon.
 (Tragically, the Apollo 1 crew died in a pre-launch fire.)
 Legendary Mission Control pioneer Christopher Kraft was one of them.

 “Kraft knew that this magnificent hardware decades ahead of its time was operating in many cases right at the edge of its capabilities,” says Pyle.
 “He was really afraid that we would lose a crew out there, which would have been a horrible ending to this brilliant program.”

 Instead, Apollo morphed into SKYLAB in the mid-1970s, which set the stage for the International Space Station and the Shuttle program.
-Every so often, an American president toys with the idea of returning NASA astronauts to the moon, and President Donald Trump is no exception.
-He has called for increased NASA funding to send men (and women) back to the moon by 2024.
-He later argued that NASA should forgo a return trip to the moon and, instead focus on Mars.
+Every so often, an American president toys with the idea of returning NASA astronauts to the moon.
+President Donald Trump called for increased NASA funding to send men (and women) back to the moon by 2024.
+He later argued that NASA should forgo a return trip to the moon and instead focus on Mars.

 As part of the Artemis program, NASA plans to launch an unmanned rocket to the moon—with the goal of eventually sending the first woman and first person of color to the moon.